hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 ```
 :white_check_mark: Change the amount of pixels and/or percentage to the map size you prefer.

+To link our CSS file with our HTML objects we will have to put a link in our HTML file.

 :white_check_mark: Go back to your index.html file and put the link to your CSS file in the `<head>`.

 ``` html
 <link rel="stylesheet" href="main.css"/>
 ```

+Now we will add the JavaScrip Library Leaflet.js.

 :white_check_mark: Go to http://leafletjs.com/download.html to use the Hosted Version of Leaflet.